Boing! A tiny insect launches itself and you never really see it clearly.

 Parasitic and predatory wasps are attracted to mixed plantings that provide nectar and pollen, along with insect prey.
 To make your garden and landscape more appealing to these beneficial insects, be sure to include a wide variety of flowering plants at various stages of development throughout the growing season.

 What’s that grey mold that appears overnight on your strawberries?
 Where did it come from?
 And how did it happen so fast?
 Strawberries can go from nearly perfect to practically inedible in an astoundingly short time.
 Read on to find out why!

 Botrytis cinerea is everywhere.
-It flies in on the wind, it is carried on clothing, shoes, tools, pets; it’s floating around in the air we breath.
+It flies in on the wind, is carried on clothing, shoes, tools, and pets; it’s floating around in the air we breath.
 Yep, it’s like that.
 So, unless you live in a bubble, your plants and food are already in contact with grey mold.
 There are actually several different strains of grey mold.
 They get their Latin name, Botrytis, from the Greek words for ‘grapes like ashes’.
 You might think that’s because they feed on grapes, but it is actually because the fungi itself grows in clusters.
 The word ‘ash’ refers to the grey color.

 This particular garden problem spends most of its time as a dormant, asexual spore that is relatively indestructible.
 Add moisture in spring (or with irrigation) and voilà, stuff starts to happen!

 Grey mold - This is the gray fuzz we find on our strawberries, grapes, and other fruit and flowers.

 Noble rot - If dry conditions follow wet weather, the fungi suck moisture out of grapes, leaving behind a bitter aftertaste.